 AUSTIN GREASERUNITED STATES

-Austin is a two-time, first-team all-Greater Western Ohio Conference selection and finished fifth in the 2017 Division I state tournament.
+Hometown: Vandalia, Ohio, United States // Austin is a two-time, first-team all-Greater Western Ohio Conference selection and finished fifth in the 2017 Division I state tournament.
 He was also the player of the year in GWOC American North Division.
+He was one of 16, 16-year-olds to qualify for the 2017 U.S. Open Qualifier.
 In early 2018, Austin won back-to-back tournaments on the AJGA Tour, including the Justin Thomas Junior Championship.
 He has committed to continuing his academic and golf career at the University of North Carolina this fall.

 JONATHAN GRIZUNITED STATES